Aktiviteter

 UHI North, West and Hebrides, Stornoway, Isle of Lewis

-Organized by the Islands Book Trust in association with Nordic Atlantic Cooperation (NORA), this international event brings together experts, community leaders, and stakeholders to discuss the pressing economic challenges and explore sustainable opportunities for North Atlantic island communities.
-Participants will exchange insights, ideas, and action plans to foster sustainable futures for small island communities.
+Organized by the Islands Book Trust in association with Nordic Atlantic Cooperation (NORA), this international event brought together experts, community leaders, and stakeholders to discuss the pressing economic challenges and explore sustainable opportunities for North Atlantic island communities.
+Participants exchanged insights, ideas, and action plans to foster sustainable futures for small island communities.

 International Conference